ckrishk/cookie-consent-wrapper/README.md

 # Cookie consent wrapper app

 This is a utility built on top of react-cookie-consent.
 This will allow creation of a customized cookie wrapper that can be used in webpage.
+Backend service created with GraphQL to manage consent information.

 ## Available Scripts